edgedb/shared-client-testcases/README.md

 Note: some client bindings take a single positional argument that can be either `dsn` or `instance`, depending on the format.

+Note: `database` and `branch` are old and new way of referring to the same concept.
+They both exist for compatibility reasons during the deprecation period of `database`.
+They are generally mutually exclusive and must not be used at the same time.

 ### Input - `env`

 Environment variables present at the time of connecting.
 Possible values: